 Health Care FSA

-A health care flexible spending account is a great way to help you save money pre-tax for annual medical expenses you may foresee.
+A health care flexible spending account is a great way to help you save money pre-tax for annual healthcare expenses you may foresee.

-If you know you’re going to have medical, prescription drug, dental and vision expenses, you can pay for them with a Health Care FSA (HCFSA) and avoid paying federal income tax on the expense.
+If you know you’re going to have medical, prescription drug (and some OTC medication), dental and vision expenses, you can pay for them with a Health Care FSA (HCFSA) and avoid paying federal income tax on the expense.

-For all those not enrolled in Aetna's Savings Advantage medical plan, McClatchy offers an HCFSA.
+For employee's not enrolled in Aetna's Savings Advantage medical plan, McClatchy offers an HCFSA.

-With a Health care FSA you can contribute pretax dollars from your paycheck, up to the Internal Revenue Service (IRS) limit.
-Your full contribution is available at the start of the plan year to pay for eligible health care expenses.
+With a Health care FSA you can contribute pretax dollars from your paycheck, up to the plan limit.
+Your full contribution is available at the start of the plan year to pay for eligible health care expenses (known as the Availability rule).
 It covers you, your spouse and/or your tax dependents for:

 - Copays, coinsurance and deductibles